FilenCloudDienste/filen-desktop/README.md

 3. Running a development build

-To run a development build you need to have "@filen/web" (dev) running locally.
+To run a development build you need to have "@filen/web" (`npm run dev`) running locally.

 ```sh
 npm run dev